aycaalbayrak/aycaalbayrak/README.md

 # 🌟 Ayça Albayrak — Game Developer & Digital Artist in Progress

 Welcome to my GitHub!
-I’m a **Software Engineering student** and a passionate **Game Development learner** who is building skills in digital art, 3D modeling, and game engines.
+I’m a **Software Engineering student** and a passionate **Game Development learner** who is building skills in digital art, 3D modeling and game engines.
 I’m creating my own learning path step by step — from Photoshop to full character pipelines and Unreal Engine world-building.

 ---